 For example, suppose that a user chooses the OrderPizza intent, but gets sidetracked halfway through placing an order.
 If the user doesn't complete the order within the specified time, Amazon Lex discards the slot information that it gathered, and the user must start over.

-If you don't include the idleSessionTTLInSeconds
+If you don't include the idleSessionTTLInSeconds element in a PutBot

 operation request, Amazon Lex uses the default value.
 This is also true if the request replaces an